joseeden/joeden/docs/002-IT-Foundations/011-BIOS.md

   date: 3/28/2023
 ---

 ## Overview

-Now we've seen all the [key components](027-Computer-Hardware.md) to get our computer running.
-The last thing we'll go over is how our devices talk to each other.

-We know [how programs execute](028-Computer-Programs.md) from our hard drive to our CPU, but how do other things like a mouse click or a keyboard press get sent to our CPU for processing?
+Now that we've explored all the key components necessary to get our computer running, let's delve into how our devices communicate with each other.
+We understand how programs execute, from our hard drive to our CPU, but what about basic actions like a mouse click or a keyboard press?
+These seemingly simple inputs need to be processed by the CPU to perform meaningful actions, but how does the CPU know what to do with them?

-These are fairly basic devices, they don't contain any instructions that our CPU knows how to read.
-If you just clicked on the key from your keyboard, you'd only be sending a byte to the CPU.
-The CPU doesn't know what this is, because it doesn't have instructions on how to deal with it.

-## Services
+## Services and Drivers

-Turns out, our devices also use programs to tell the CPU how to run them.
-These programs are called **services** or **drivers**.
-The drivers contain the instructions our CPU needs to understand external devices like keyboards, webcams, printers.
+Basic devices like keyboards, mice, or webcams don't contain instructions that the CPU can directly interpret.
+Instead, they rely on intermediary programs called **services** or **drivers**.
+These drivers provide the necessary instructions that enable the CPU to understand and interact with external devices effectively.
+Whether it's translating keystrokes into actions or managing data from a webcam, these drivers ensure seamless communication between devices and the CPU.

-## BIOS
+## BIOS and UEFI

-Our CPU doesn't know that there is a device that it can talk to, so it has to connect to something called the **BIOS**, or **basic input output services**.
-The BIOS is software that helps initialize the hardware in our computer and gets our operating system up and running.
+Before the CPU can interact with any devices, it needs to initialize the hardware and start the operating system.
+This crucial task is managed by the **BIOS** (Basic Input/Output System) or more modernly, **UEFI** (Unified Extensible Firmware Interface).
+The BIOS/UEFI software is stored on a special type of memory chip known as **ROM** (Read-Only Memory) directly on the motherboard.

 ![](/img/docs/mobilebios.png)

-Unlike the programs, you're probably used to running a web browser or operating system.
-The BIOS isn't stored on a hard drive.
-Our motherboard stores the BIOS in a special type of memory called, the **read-only memory** chip, or **ROM** chip.

-## ROM

-Unlike RAM, ROM is non-volatile, meaning it won't erase the data if the computer is turned off.
-Once the operating system loads, we're able to load drivers from non-essential devices, directly from the hard drive.
+Unlike RAM, ROM is non-volatile, meaning it retains its data even when the computer is powered off.
+The BIOS/UEFI performs essential tasks like hardware initialization and booting up the operating system.

-## UEFI

-In today's system, there is another player for BIOS called **UEFI**, which stands for Unified Extensible Firmware Interface.
-UEFI performs the same function of starting your computer as a traditional BIOS.

-But it's more modern and has better compatibility and support for newer hardware.
-Most hardware out there today comes with UEFI built in.
-Eventually, UEFI will become the predominant BIOS.

-## POST - Power-On Self Test
+## POST (Power-On Self Test)

-When you turn on a computer, you might notice a beeping from time to time.
-How computers run a test to make sure all the hardware is working correctly.
-This is called a **Power On Self Test** or **POST**.
-And then BIOS runs it when you boot up your computer.

-The POST figures out what hardware is on the computer.
-So it happens before the BIOS initializes any hardware or loads up essential drivers.
-If there is an issue with anything at that point, there is no way to display it on the screen, since things like the video driver haven't been loaded.

-Instead, the computer can usually produce a series of beeps, almost like Morse code, which will help identify the problem.
-Different manufacturers have different beep codes.

-- If your computer successfully boots up, you may hear a single beep.
-- If you hear two beeps, it could mean a POST error.

-It's best to refer to your motherboard manual to find out what each code means.
-Also, you should know that not all machines have built-in speakers, so don't worry if your computer boots without a beep.

-If it does have a built-in speaker, being able to distinguish what the beep codes mean is an extremely helpful tool when troubleshooting boot issues.
+When you power on your computer, it undergoes a series of checks known as the **Power-On Self Test** (POST).
+This diagnostic process ensures that all hardware components are functioning correctly before the operating system starts loading.
+If any issues are detected during POST, the BIOS/UEFI may emit a series of audible beep codes to indicate the problem.
+Different beep patterns correspond to specific hardware errors, helping technicians diagnose and resolve issues during the boot process.

+**Example Beep Codes:**

+  - One beep: Successful POST
+  - Two beeps: POST error (specific error code varies by manufacturer)

+Understanding these beep codes can be invaluable for troubleshooting hardware problems, though not all computers have built-in speakers to emit these signals.

-## CMOS/BIOS Settings
+## CMOS Settings

-There is a special chip on our motherboard called the CMOS chip.
-It stores basic data about booting your computer like the date, time and how you wanted to start up.
-You can change these settings by booting into CMOS or BIOS setting menu.

-It varies in different computers, but usually when you boot the computer, there will be a quick screen that tells you what button to push to get into the settings.
-From there, you can change the basic BIOS settings of your machine.

-BIOS settings control which devices to boot to and in an IT role, you might need to change the settings more often than not.
+Embedded within the motherboard is a specialized chip called the **CMOS** (Complementary Metal-Oxide Semiconductor), which stores essential system configuration data.
+This includes settings such as the system date, time, and startup preferences.
+Users can access and modify these settings through the BIOS/UEFI setup menu, typically by pressing a designated key during the initial boot process.

+Adjusting these settings can influence how the computer boots and which devices are prioritized during startup.

 ## Reimaging Computers

-A frequently performed IT task is the reimaging of a computer.
-The term refers to a disk image which is a copy of an operating system.
-So the process of reimaging involves wiping and reinstalling an operating system.
+In IT environments, a common task involves **reimaging** computers.
+This process refers to wiping and reinstalling an operating system using a disk image—a snapshot of a fully configured system.
+Reimaging is often necessary to restore a computer to a known, stable state or to deploy a standardized software configuration across multiple machines.

 ![](/img/docs/mobiledevicereimage.png)

-This procedure is typically performed using a program that's stored on some external device like a USB memory stick, or a CD ROM, or even a server accessible through the network.
-To access these programs and perform the reimage, you'll need to use the BIOS to tell the computer to boot up from that external device.
+To initiate a reimaging process, technicians typically boot the computer from an external device such as a USB drive or CD-ROM containing the disk image.
+This boot sequence is configured through the BIOS/UEFI settings to prioritize external boot devices over internal storage.

-For more details, check [How To Reimage A Computer On Windows?](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.technewstoday.com%2Freimaging-computer%2F&psig=AOvVaw25CjSwSoB972Z_QQ7w7tz3&ust=1692245035084000&source=images&cd=vfe&opi=89978449&ved=0CBIQjhxqFwoTCMCz9ZOm4IADFQAAAAAdAAAAABAz) -->
+For more details, check [How To Reimage A Computer On Windows?](https://www.technewstoday.com/reimaging-computer/)